-- " Emergency Management, Volunteerism and Community Resilience
+- Emergency Management, Volunteerism and Community Resilience Division

-- " Readiness and Response Services
+- Readiness and Response Services Division

-- " Strategy and Corporate Services.
+- Strategy and Corporate Services Division.

-The Emergency Management, Volunteerism and Community Resilience Division is responsible for providing overall strategic leadership, direction and support to RFS and SES as well as providing strategic oversight of emergency management policy and development for the department.
+The Emergency Management, Volunteerism and Community Resilience Division is responsible for providing overall strategic leadership, direction and support to RFS and SES.
 It also provides support through service agreements to other volunteer groups involved in emergency response.

-The division incorporates the RFS and SES and the Emergency Management and Community Capability Directorate which is comprised of the Community Resilience and Risk Mitigation, and Community Capability and Volunteerism Branches.

-The division is responsible for introducing innovative strategies to support community resilience and risk mitigation, the recruitment and retention of a sustainable and skilled volunteer workforce, and the application of technical expertise in disaster management capabilities and support that meet the increasing demand from more frequent and severe disasters and emergencies.
-It works in partnership with local governments to develop management and volunteer capability, and through the provision of high-quality services, support and advice, ensures safer and more resilient communities across Queensland.
+The Division incorporates the Emergency Management and Community Capability Directorate, which is comprised of the Community Resilience and Risk Mitigation, and Community Capability and Volunteerism Branches.
+The Division is responsible for introducing innovative strategies to support the recruitment and retention of a sustainable skilled volunteer workforce and the application of technical expertise in disaster management capabilities and support that meet the increasing demand from more frequent and severe disasters and emergencies.
+It works in partnership with local governments to develop management and volunteer capability, and through the provision of high quality services, support and advice, ensures safer and more resilient communities across Queensland.

-The Readiness and Response Services Division is

-responsible for ensuring the response capacity of QFES operational staff in emergent situations as legislated in the Fire and Emergency Services Act 1990 and Disaster Management Act 2003.
-The division provides sustainable leadership and direction through the coordination of emergency management and fire and rescue operational activities.

-The division is comprised of a skilled fire and emergency management workforce, working in partnership with state government departments, local governments and communities to improve resilience and enhance operational capacity during times of emergency.

-Regional operations as well as Fire Communications, Fire Safety, Fire Engineering, Investigation and Compliance, Technical Rescue, Breathing Apparatus (BA)/Hazmat, and Research and Scientific are integral elements of this division.
+The Readiness and Response Services Division is responsible for ensuring the response capacity of QFES operational staff in emergent situations as legislated in the Fire and Emergency Services Act 1990 and Disaster Management Act 2003.
+The Division provides sustainable leadership and direction through the coordination of emergency management and fire and rescue operational activities.
+The Division is comprised of a skilled fire and emergency management workforce, working in partnership with state government departments, local governments and communities to improve resilience and enhance operational capacity during times of emergency.
+Regional operations as well as Fire Communications, Fire Safety, Fire Engineering, Investigation and Compliance, Technical Rescue, Breathing Apparatus (BA)/Hazmat, and Research and Scientific are integral elements of this Division.

 The Strategy and Corporate Services Division is responsible for leading the department's strategic framework and vision, and driving performance and integrated capability across QFES.

-The division works closely with the other public safety agencies to ensure the department's planning and policy enhances the capability of its people, and services and equipment are contemporary, agile and able to meet the service delivery needs of Queensland communities.
+The Division works closely with the public safety agencies to ensure the department's planning and policy enhances the capability of its people, and services and equipment are contemporary, agile and able to meet the service delivery needs of Queensland communities.